berylgithub/Matrix-Algebra-Iterative-Methods/README.md

 # Matrix-Algebra-Iterative-Methods
-Implementation of iterative techniques (such as Jacobian, Gauss-Seidel) to solve linear systems in Python
+Implementation of iterative techniques (such as Jacobian, Gauss-Seidel, Newton) to solve linear & non-linear systems in Python.